 Angeles tripod head, 3.625" diameter top and bottom plates, 2.25" high, one way tilt only, 1/4-20TPI camera screw and hole in base of head, suitable for 4X5 and smaller, Ex, $20, or $45 with ratcheting type lever handle (in stock) instead of the wingnut.

 Small and lightweight GLENNVIEW controlled friction gimbal head.
 I designed it for use with a Nikkor 300mm F4 AFS lens.
 It will work with any lens similar in size and weight.
+I am now using it with the 500mm F5.6E PF VR lens.
 I love it.
 I suspect that it is only the 1st in a series of gimbal heads I will design and build.
 Its simplicity is what makes it work so well and weigh so little.
 The design is based upon the particular qualities of friction from the very slick UHMW, a plastic designed as a bearing material and the strength and rigidity of the black anodized aluminum.
 All major parts are bearings.
 It works very smoothly with adjustable friction settings on pan and tilt.
 It may be balanced with a teleconverter on the lens as well.
 3/8-16 TPI threaded hole in steel insert in base, Arca-Swiss style quick release clamp.
 Bubble level in the center of the base.
-The head weighs 1# 1 ounce. $300.
-This head is available in a discounted package; see above tripod listing for details.
+The head weighs 1# 1 ounce.
+Less is more! $400.
+This head is available in a discounted package; see above Bogen tripod listing for details.

 Feisol Carbon Fiber Ballhead CB-50.
 With camera mounting plate.
 Accepts Arca Swiss size dovetail mounting plates too.
 A near perfect match for the Bogen Carbon fiber tripod listed above.
 I use the Bogen with this head with a Nikon D200 with a 300mm F4 lens with 1.4X tele-extender; it is plenty sufficient for that and makes for a very light weight and portable outfit.
 The manufacturer claims it will hold something like 15 kilograms.
 I like the safety catch.
 You may release the lock, but you must also release the spring-loaded safety catch to remove the camera plate.
 The camera plate has a textured rubber surface that grips the camera gently but securely. $175.
 Note that the Feisol camera plate is not illustrated in these photos because the lens has a built-in Arca Swiss compatible mounting plate.